Party of the Democratic Revolution: 1994 presidential election aftermath

 In 1997, the PRD won its first governorship with Cárdenas as governor of Mexico City.
 The PRD also gained the second largest majority in the Chamber of Deputies.
 These victories were due in part to changes in electoral rules.
+These changes included the creation of the new Federal Elections Institute in 1990 which established six independent councilors who required legislative approval.

-This division between currents was seen during the internal election of March 14, 1999 when there were voting discrepancies.
+This division between currents was seen during the internal election of 14 March 1999 when there were voting discrepancies.

-By the end of 1999, 650 PRD members of the PRD had been assassinated, mostly by the PRI, as a way to intimidate those working towards democracy, civic engagement, and social movements.
+By the end of 1999, 650 members of the PRD had been assassinated, mostly by the PRI, as a way to intimidate those working towards democracy, civic engagement, and social movements.

 Second decade (1999–2009)

 2000 presidential election: Cárdenas

 After the election of Vicente Fox, PAN candidate, the PRD announced that it would not file any complaints about the elections.
 This was a shift in strategy from the usual protests of fraud.
-However, some local PRD activists groups filed complaints but these were turned down by the PRD and the electoral court.
+However, some local PRD activist groups filed complaints but these were turned down by the PRD and the electoral court.